BzowK/RealPKEMeter/README.md

 - Added physical switch to mute piezo speaker (since no menu option)
 - Added 18650 battery case in handle

+**Notes**

+- The 1st prototype was printed in white I had abundance of then spray painted so apologies for rough look.
+2nd prototype will use filament in correct color instead
-*The "Model/Modified" folder contains the 115% models with 5mm LEDs.
+- *The "Model/Modified" folder contains the 115% models with 5mm LEDs.
 For model parts not included in this folder, load the "Model/Original" version in slicer and scale up 115%*

 **Changes Currently Being Considered for Prototype #2**